-Dr. Beyah is a native of Atlanta, Georgia.
-He received his Bachelor of Science in Electrical Engineering from North Carolina A&T State University in 1998.
+Dr. Beyah currently serves as the Interim Steve W. Chaddick School Chair for the School of Electrical and Computer Engineering at Georgia Tech.
+A native of Atlanta, Georgia, he received his Bachelor of Science in Electrical Engineering from North Carolina A&T State University in 1998.
 He received his Master's and Ph.D. in Electrical and Computer Engineering from Georgia Tech in 1999 and 2003, respectively.
-Prior to returning to Georgia Tech, Dr. Beyah was a faculty member in the Department of Computer Science at Georgia State University, a research faculty member with the Georgia Tech Communications Systems Center (CSC), and a consultant in Andersen Consulting's (now Accenture) Network Solutions Group.
+Prior to returning to Georgia Tech as a member of the ECE faculty, Dr. Beyah was a faculty member in the Department of Computer Science at Georgia State University, a research faculty member with the Georgia Tech Communications Systems Center (CSC), and a consultant in Andersen Consulting's (now Accenture) Network Solutions Group.

 Dr. Beyah's work is at the intersection of the networking and security fields.
 He leads the Georgia Tech Communications Assurance and Performance Group (CAP).
 The CAP Group develops algorithms that enable a more secure network infrastructure, with computer systems that are more accountable and less vulnerable to attacks.
 Through experimentation, simulation, and theoretical analysis, CAP provides solutions to current network security problems and to long-range challenges as current networks and threats evolve.

 Dr. Beyah has served as guest editor and associate editor of several journals in the areas of network security, wireless networks, and network traffic characterization and performance.
 He received the National Science Foundation CAREER award in 2009 and was selected for DARPA's Computer Science Study Panel in 2010.
 He is a member of AAAS, ASEE, a lifetime member of NSBE, a senior member of IEEE, and an ACM Distinguished Scientist.

 - DARPA Computer Science Study Panel - 2010